chuxiaaaa/AntiCheat/docs/README-en.md

   * Detects if player purchase items, unlockables or routing moon for free

 * Infinite ammo detection

+  * Detects if player load and firing the ammo that doesn't even exist
+  * Normal player can trigger this, as long as the shotgun has the ammo that doesn't exist

 * Spamming bell ringing detection
 * Abnormal credits detection
 * Remote terminal detection